TobyLobster/ellipse/fewer_lines.md

 Because our ellipse is drawn in four quadrants, each quadrant has it's own set of state  for traversing the tree.

 ### Implementation details
 A python script (asm/create_table.py) is used to create the tree and output the appropriate data (asm/linedata.a).
+The runtime code (asm/ellips2.a) is the main file to assemble.

 There are 93 nodes in the symmetry reduced tree, so each node can be identified by a single byte.